 The Damen family acquired AMELS in 1991, as a new venture in building luxury yachts.
 AMELS is now a cornerstone of the shipbuilding family’s long-term entrepreneurial vision.
 Rose Damen joined the business in 2014, strengthening the family’s commitment to AMELS and DAMEN yacht owners.

-One of Kommer Damen’s four children, Rose Damen is Commercial Director at Damen Shipyards Group’s yachting division – which generates 10-15% of group revenue with its brands AMELS, DAMEN Yacht Support and DAMEN SeaXplorer.
+One of Kommer Damen’s four children, Rose Damen is Managing Director at Damen Shipyards Group’s yachting division – which generates 10-15% of group revenue with its brands AMELS, DAMEN Yacht Support and DAMEN SeaXplorer.

 Taking over his father’s shipyard in 1969 with six employees, Kommer Damen has grown the business into Damen Shipyards Group, the world’s leading specialist shipbuilder with 9,000 employees, 33 shipyards, 6,000 vessels delivered and around € 2 billion in annual revenue.

 At the family home in Holland, Commercial Director Rose Damen talks with her father Kommer Damen, Chairman of the Damen Shipyards Group, about the growth of the business.

 As we look ahead to the future of AMELS, one goal remains the same as it has been since the day the first ever AMELS superyacht was delivered: that owners and their guests truly enjoy using their yacht and the experiences it brings them.
 The AMELS vision is to create the opportunity for their clients to make memories and enjoy the finest moments in life.
 But the yacht is only one half of the superyacht experience – it is the Captains who helm the AMELS vessels and their crews who turn dreams into reality.